Chunlong101/SharePointTips/README.md

 # SharePointTips

-Here I will share some commonly used SharePoint tips and experiences, hoping to help you save time.
+In this repo I will share some SharePoint tips and experiences, hoping to help you save time.

 #### Installing SharePoint PnP PowerShell